 JEE 2017 Chemistry Section

-We will also look at JEE 2017 Chemistry section that includes important chapters for JEE Mains (Paper 1) and Advanced (Paper 1 and 2).
+We will also look at JEE 2017 Chemistry section that includes important chapters for JEE Main (Paper 1) and Advanced (Paper 1 and 2).

-JEE Main Syllabus with weightage 2017 Chemistry Section (Paper 1):
+High weightage chapters for JEE mains 2017 Chemistry Section (Paper 1):

 |Unit||No. Of Questions|